-It begun with a vision, a vision of unparallel progress and unmatched excellence true to the spirit of the era!
-November 7th 1959, Pakistan witnessed an event that would change the way we banked forever.
+It began with a vision, a vision of unparalleled progress and unmatched excellence true to the spirit of the era!
+On 7 November 1959, Pakistan witnessed an event that would change the way we banked forever.
 It was not just the inauguration of UBL’s first branch at I.I.
 Chundrigar; it was also the birth of the culture of service, a culture of innovation and a culture of financial excellence!

 By June 1960, shortly after six months of opening its doors to the public, UBL had branches in:

 In 1963, UBL became the first bank in Pakistan to have a branch overseas- on William Street in London, United Kingdom.
 True to our promise of providing service and care beyond the ordinary to our customers, UBL and You have had a history.
 The first saving scheme for school going children was launched as early as 1960 or the formation of Pakistan’s first Staff College of employees in 1964, UBL, through the motivation of its staff and the trust of its customers, continued to grow at a spectacular pace.
 In 1967, UBL had hit the dawn on information in terms of technology, by introducing computer banking to Pakistan and in 1971, UBL once again paved the way by launching 3 online branches in Karachi.
 The newly formed state of Pakistan was witnessing the boom of industries and commerce – cannoned by a bank that believed in the potential growth of Pakistan.
 Small wonder then, by 1978, UBL had a pledged economic department, had acquired two international banks.
 UBL also launched supervised credit and small loan schemes for small to medium sized firms as well as agriculture and had made for itself, a strong international presence for we had branches in 4 continents.